The 10 Best Movies About Gladiators, Ranked

 7. Centurion (2010)

 Does anyone remember Centurion?
-It was a solid film featuring Michael Fassbender at the beginning of a burgeoning career, but perhaps overshadowed by the greats that came before it.
+It was a solid film featuring Michael Fassbender at the beginning of his burgeoning career, but it was perhaps overshadowed by the greats that came before it.

-In Centurion, Quintus Dias (Michael Fassbender) is the son of a famous gladiator and he finds himself behind enemy lines.
-In order to honor his infamous father, he takes it upon his shoulders to lead his men back to salvation—and along the way, swords will be swung.
+In Centurion, Quintus Dias (played by Michael Fassbender) is the son of a famous gladiator and he finds himself behind enemy lines.
+In order to honor his infamous father, he takes it upon himself to lead his men back to salvation—and along the way, swords will be swung.

 6. Jason and the Argonauts (1963)

-The plot follows Jason (Todd Armstrong), a man prophesied to overthrow the despotic ruler Pelias (Douglas Wilmer).
+The plot follows Jason (played by Todd Armstrong), a man prophesied to overthrow the despotic ruler Pelias (played by Douglas Wilmer).
 However, Pelias is aware of this prophesy, so he seeks to have him killed.

 He does this by encouraging Jason to find the Golden Fleece and return it to him, praying that he dies on the adventure.